MARN-5895/Website/lectures/03_gitandgithub/README.md

 ### Initializing git repository

 Now ...
+We will create a directory called planets, where we will add some text files:

-    mkdir planets
+    mkdir recipes
-    cd planets
+    cd recipes

-Now we initialize a git repository
+To start using git in a directory, you need to initialize the repository:

     git init

-... and generates a bunch of configuration files
+This generates configuration files stored in a hidden `.git` directory:

     ls -a
     ls .git

 ### Tracking new files
+Let's create a new file:

+    nano cappucinno.txt

+You add some text, e.g., "A cappucino has equal parts of espresso coffee, milk and foam."

+If do `git status` we see that `cappuccino.txt`.

 ### Creating branches